shaharsol/lotg/README.md

 Developing apps that integrate with git providers (Github, bitbucket, gitlab) require separate integration with each one.

 #### Solution
-A single API to rule them all.
+One API to rule them all.
 One npm package that generalizes integration with git providers.
 We can't get fully compatible with neither service.
 Let's get 80% compatible with all.

 #### Goals: